glutengo/rendering-strategies/backend/res/posts/results/results.md

 To evaluate how the implementations fare in different environments, a few different test setups were created.
 Each test was run 11 times and the median value (based on sorting by FMP) was selected as the result.
 The [metrics](./metrics) post was opened on each test.
-This post contains a comparably large amount of text but now other resources like images.
+This post contains a medium amount of text but now other resources like images.

 The test setups include three types of throttling presets.